Category : COVID-19

 Economists are warning of a global recession caused by COVID-19.
 The ILO estimated a rise in global unemployment of between 5.3 million (“low” scenario) and 24.7 million (“high” scenario) from a base level of 188 million in 2019.
 Rising unemployment, in turn, will affect consumption, creating a vicious circle of low production-low consumption.
 According to a model developed by McKinsey and Oxford Economics, global economic growth might sharply fall by 1.5 to 4.7 percent depending on the effectiveness of policy responses and interventions.
 Deutsche Bank put out a more dismal forecast, with US GDP to be cut by 13 percent in the second quarter of 2020, and China could see its GDP shrink by 31 percent in the first quarter.
 Paraphrasing Professor Richard Baldwin, “Go big.
 Act fast.
 Keep the lights on,” will limit the damage from the intentional and unavoidable recession.
 At the same time, longer-term damage can be avoided with rational economic moves.
 Such policy choices are sober and critical when weighing up lives and health on the one hand and economic growth on the other.

 The virus has spread rapidly, but so do the policy responses in most countries.
 Besides strict restrictions aiming to flatten the progression of the virus (the so-called epidemic-curve), countries are rolling out measures to shield their economies from long-term damage.
 The US passed through Congress a massive USD 2 trillion coronavirus response package covering, among others, individual aid payment, food assistance, expansion of unemployment insurance, public health, and social emergency fund and business loans.
 The European Central Bank (ECB) announced a bond-buying scheme worth EUR 750 billion to provide EU members with increased liquidity.
 At the same time, Germany is financing a EUR 750 billion stimulus package, Spain announced a EUR 200 billion relief package, France unveiled a EUR 45 billion aid package, while Singapore set aside a total of USD 37.5 billion for a support package, among others.
-According to the IMF’s policy tracker’s daily updates, 193 countries have announced policy measures to mitigate the virus’s impact under the form of fiscal monetary and macro-financial policies.
-Varied in their actual scopes and coverages, these policies share the common goal of preventing excessive economic disruptions to households and businesses, ensuring that companies do not go bankrupt, employment is secured, and the economy will return to a semblance of normality once the virus-triggered crisis is over.
+According to the IMF’s policy tracker’s daily updates, 193 countries have announced policy measures to mitigate the virus’s financial impact under the form of fiscal monetary and macro-financial policies.
+Varied in their actual scopes and coverages, these policies share the common goal of preventing excessive economic disruptions to households and businesses, ensuring that companies do not go bankrupt, employment is secured, and the economy will return to a semblance of normality once the coronavirus crisis is over.

 Stocktaking of policy options in response to COVID-19